You're viewing the guides for Axe Core 4.11. A newer version is available — view the latest guides (Axe Core 4.12).

 Correct: supported attribute on a matching implicit role

-The aria-expanded attribute is supported on the implicit button role, making this combination valid.
+The aria-expanded attribute is supported on the implicit button role, making this combination valid and useful for indicating the state of a collapsible menu.

 <button aria-expanded="false" aria-controls="menu-list">